thibmeu/promjs-plus/README.md

-# Fork: promjs
+# promjs-plus

-A Prometheus metrics registry implemented in TypeScript
+A Prometheus metrics registry implemented in TypeScript.
+It forks [weaveworks/promjs](https://github.com/weaveworks/promjs) which is deprecated.

 ## Goals